-The primary influencer for the subtle change in priority from pilgrimage tourism to socio-environmental issues appears to be Mr. Mark Nizette MBE, ‘Strategic Management Advisor’ to the DFAT ‘Kokoda Initiative’ and Secretary to the influential ‘Kokoda Initiative Committee’ within the PNG Conservation Environment Protection Authority (CEPA).
+The primary influencer for the subtle change in priority from pilgrimage tourism to socio-environmental issues appears to be Mr. Mark Nizette MBE, Strategic Management Advisor to the DFAT ‘Kokoda Initiative’ and Secretary to the Ministerial ‘Kokoda Initiative Committee’ (KIC) within the PNG Conservation Environment Protection Authority (CEPA).

-It is not known what strategic management advice Mark Nizette has provided regarding the business management of Kokoda tourism since he was appointed to the position in 2011 from the Department of Environment, Water, Heritage and the Arts (DEWHA) however under his watch since then:
+It is not known what strategic management advice Nizette provided regarding the business management of Kokoda tourism during his era of influence from 2011 – 2024 however under his watch during this period:

 - No environmental interpretation signs, common in Australia’s National Parks, have been placed anywhere along the 138 km Trail to enhance the educational aspect of the trek;